 Mexican Food with Least Calories

 Even though you can make low-calorie Mexican entrees at home, it is potentially harder to keep the waistline in check when you are out at a restaurant.
 But it does not mean you should not visit a Mexican restaurant.
 You definitely can visit.
 All you would need is to be careful and make nutritious decisions.
-A little bit of smart swaps can help you make a great choice with your Mexican favorites.
+A few smart swaps can help you make a great choice with your Mexican favorites.

 If you are headed to a Mexican restaurant in Hong Kong, one of the top low-calorie choices is tacos made with corn tortillas, grilled meat, and salsa.
 You can skip the rice and ask for vegetables on the side.